 Using a private hosting platform provides a more customized solution.
 It is a good idea if you want to drive traffic to your website, improve your conversions or increase engagement within your ecosystem.
 On your website, videos appear on specific pages, and so viewers have a specific context from which to watch.
 You can benefit from in-depth analytics that reveals how your audience is interacting with your videos.

 Many companies use a combined approach.
-They choose a private hosting platform for videos embedded on their websites and benefit from the advanced tools and analytics.
+They choose a private hosting platform for videos embedded on their websites and benefit from advanced tools and analytics.
 They also upload videos to YouTube to benefit from the social reach this provides.

 Create Interactive Videos